manoj7654/doctor_patient_appointment_booking/README.md

 * jsonwebtoken: Library for generating and verifying JSON Web Tokens (JWT).
 * bcrypt: Library
 nodemailer: To send Email notification
+* peerjs : For making connection between doctor and patient during video conference.

 # Start the server
     npm run server

+# For run the peerjs server
+    peerjs --port 3001

 # Code Structure
  For code structure i used mvc structure